 Jeff Goins GoinsWriter.com

-It’s a combination between a list article which we all know works great and a step by step how-to guide.
+[socialpug_tweet tweet=”My favorite type of blog posts are STEP-ticle” display_tweet=”My favorite type of blog posts are STEP-ticle”] It’s a combination of a list article which we all know works great and a step by step how-to guide.

 This is by far the most useful type of content you can create because it’s educational, easy to follow, and extremely shareable.